 - Where are the gaps?

 - How does the activity fit the school’s careers strategy’s outcomes and objectives?
-This CDI framework can help with identifying learning outcomes and objectives.
+The new 2021 CDI Framework can help you to focus on impactful learning outcomes and objectives

 - What is missing?